 - Fail (final) = The inspection did not pass

-- Pass = All items either FTQ or QC
+- Pass = All checkpoints/items are either FTQ or QC

 - Report Complete/WIP (Work in Process)